Is Honduras Diving Safe?

 The Pico Bonito National Park is a great spot for enjoying the outdoors.
 Here, you can spot exotic wildlife, hike through the rainforest, or whitewater raft down a river.
 If you’re an experienced diver or interested in trying it out, the island of Roatan has some incredible diving sites.
 During your dive, you’ll work your way through the coral reef while likely spotting whale sharks, sea turtles, and variety of exotic fish species.

 Also, the island has its own airport and is easy to access by plane or ferry.
 I would recommend checking out Reef House Lodge if you’re interested in an incredible dive experience or just looking for a great place to relax.

-One thing in particular that attracts travelers to Honduras is its cheap prices.
+Reef House offers a variety of affordable Roatan diving packages.
+One thing in particular that attracts travelers to Honduras is its cheap prices and affordable Roatan diving.
 Getting more bang for your buck is something that Honduras offers that other countries can’t even come close to competing with.
 The country’s currency, the Lempira, can buy you a lot for just a little.